 Here, we explain its importance of the Cyber Resilience Act and how Aikido helps you to comply with it.

-The Cyber Resilience Act (CRA) is an European Union (EU) regulation, effective from December 2024, that establishes baseline cybersecurity and compliance requirements for all products with digital elements - including their building blocks (hardware and software) - that are sold into the EU.
+The Cyber Resilience Act (CRA) is an European Union (EU) regulation, introduced in December 2024, that establishes baseline cybersecurity and compliance requirements for all products with digital elements - including their building blocks (hardware and software) - that are sold into the EU.
 This includes Software-as-a-Service (SaaS) products that qualify as remote data processing solutions.
-It impacts all manufacturers selling into the European Union, not just EU-based companies.
+It impacts all manufacturers and distributors selling digital products in the European Union, not just EU-based companies.

-This places liability for preventing cybersecurity failures on manufacturers, with significant penalties for non-compliance - up to €15m or 2.5% of global turnover.
-Products should therefore be built from the start with security in mind.
+This places liability for preventing cybersecurity failures on manufacturers, with significant penalties for non-compliance, up to €15m or 2.5% of global turnover.
+This effectively means product cybersecurity becomes a market entry barrier and non-negotiable requirement for staying relevant in the digital supply chain.

 Why Was The Cyber Resilience Act Introduced?

-The CRA makes sure the software and connected devices are updated, secure, and resilient to cyberattacks.
+The CRA makes sure the software and connected devices are updated, secure, and stay resilient to ever evolving cyberattacks.
 Many products have historically shipped with known vulnerabilities, fueling large-scale supply chain attacks, the CRA aims to change that.

 How CRA Compliance Affects Developers and Security Teams